Mahich123/Shift/README.md

 # What is Shift?

-Shift is an open-source interpreted programming language made for general-purpose programming currently implemented in [Golang](https://go.dev/).
+*Shift is an open-source interpreted programming language made for general-purpose programming.*

+## Acknowledgement

+The Shift language was founded & developed by [Sijey Praveen](https://github.com/sijey-praveen/), and the development started in July 2022.
+Currently, the language is implemented in [Golang](https://go.dev/).

+## Future Goals

+- Implementation in high-level language.
+- Make it more convenient.

 ## Development